Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Introduction

 Given that vacuum thermal effects close to a black hole are beyond experimental detection, we then consider anomalous fluctuations in condensed matter analogous to those in the black hole atmosphere.
 We show that, as a consequence of the modified Luttinger relation, such anomalous fluctuations occur where spatial variations of the temperature are large.
 First, we consider the historical domain of application of Luttinger's relation: that of thermal response theory.
 We show that a Kubo formula perturbative in the gravitational potential and its derivative accurately captures the effect of scale and gravitational anomalies.
 When translated in terms of temperature gradients, these anomaly-generated corrections are found to affect non-linear thermal conductivities.

 Stronger effects of anomalous fluctuations are expected beyond the realm of perturbative response theory.
 Inducing locally large fluctuations of energy reminiscent of those of a black hole's atmosphere requires strong local temperature variations.
-We derive a simple criterion in terms of two thermal lengths for the quantum effects to be measurable.
-This criterion is satisfied by a thermal quench occurring at the contact between two regions of different temperatures (Fig~\ref{fig:Intro}(c)).
-We show that local energy density oscillations, as well as propagating heat waves resulting from the quench, recently identified within the conformal field theory framework~\cite{gawkedzki2018finite,moosavi2019inhomogeneous,langmann2017time,karrasch2013nonequilibrium}, are a manifestation of the thermodynamics related to the anomalous Tolman-Ehrenfest temperature.
-Finally, we focus on a periodic sequence of temperature quenches applied to a relativistic fermions (Fig~\ref{fig:Intro}(d)).
-This thermal procedure induces a Floquet state recently described within Floquet conformal field theory~\cite{Wen2018a,Wen2018b,Fan2020,Lapierre2020,Lapierre2021,Fan2021}.
+We consider a thermal quench occurring at the contact between two regions of different temperatures (Fig~\ref{fig:Intro}(c)).
+We show that local energy density's oscillations, as well as propagating heat waves resulting from the quench, recently identified within the conformal field theory framework~\cite{gawkedzki2018finite,moosavi2019inhomogeneous,langmann2017time,karrasch2013nonequilibrium}, are a manifestation of the thermodynamics related to the anomalous Tolman-Ehrenfest temperature.
+Finally, we focus on a periodic sequence of metric quenches applied to a relativistic fermions (Fig~\ref{fig:Intro}(d)).
+This procedure induces a Floquet state recently described within Floquet conformal field theory~\cite{Wen2018a,Wen2018b,Fan2020,Lapierre2020,Lapierre2021,Fan2021,choo2022thermal}.
 While the total energy of this state increases exponentially, it concentrates on a few points~\cite{Fan2020,Lapierre2020} which effectively behave as black holes \cite{Lapierre2020}: the rate of increase of their energy is strongly corrected by quantum anomaly corrections, and the energy density is negative in their vicinity as in a black hole atmosphere.